Linardos/federated-HCM-diagnosis/README.md

 ```

 ## Improving upon the Federated CMR diagnostics
-If your goal is to study other models or multi-label classification in a federated set-up, add your model in the
+If your goal is to study other models or multi-label classification in a federated set-up, add your model in the nets.py and/or configure config.yaml accordingly

 ## Adapting to another problem
 You may adapt this set-up to another diagnostics (or possibly segmentation) problem by tampering with the following files included in the src/classification: config.yaml, models/nets.py, data_loader.py